Toyota Prius Plug-In (2016-2022) range, MPG, CO2 & charging

 The Toyota has a built-in charging timer, too, so if you’re topping up at home overnight then you can set the system to draw its charge when your home switches over to a lower cost off-peak electricity tariff.

-There’s also a solar roof option for £1,500, which uses cells mounted on the car’s roof to draw energy from the sun.
+There was also a solar roof option, which uses cells mounted on the car’s roof to draw energy from the sun.
 It’s not much, but this energy can be diverted to power the climate-control and infotainment, taking the load off the engine and/or battery to improve economy.

 In This Review